New Line of No-Line Bifocals

 If you're a maturing adult who has trouble reading fine print, Progressive Lenses are the new "no-line" bifocals that eliminate the lines of bifocal or trifocal lenses and look just like single visions lenses.

-Progressive Lenses also eliminate a problem called "image jump" which is experienced with bifocal and trifocal lenses.
-The lines on the lenses create a drastic change in power which causes images to appear to jump as you move from distance to near.
-Progressives create a smooth, more comfortable transition from distance to near and back.
+Progressive Lenses are designed to prevent "image jump" which is common with bifocal and trifocal lenses.
+The central corridor's alignment is designed to create a smooth, comfortable transition as opposed to the drastic change in focal power which causes images to appear to jump as you move from distance to near.

 Most adaptation problems to progressive lenses are caused by one of the following: